Data is the backbone of enterprise infrastructure. And the number of data tools is only increasing every year across many organizations.

 Tweaking data pipeline performance and infrastructure costs starts with understanding the key components of a high-performance data pipeline and the technical decisions engineering teams make with each step of data processing.

-This guide walks through the core components of a high-performance data pipeline, backed by real-world use cases and technical decision points your team should consider.
+This guide walks through the core components of a modern data pipeline that enables AI-driven analytics, backed by real-world use cases and technical decision points your team should consider.

-A data pipeline makes raw data, server logs, sensor readings, or transaction history usable for analysis, reporting, or storage.
+A modern data pipeline makes raw data, such as various data formats, server logs, sensor readings, or transaction history, usable for storage, analysis, reporting, and AI-based data analysis.
+It’s capable of scaling up and down as needed to maintain a consistent data load.

-To understand how data moves through each step, let’s examine a pipeline a retailer could use to collect, process, and apply customer data to plan marketing campaigns and improve retention.
+To understand how data moves through each step of the data pipelines, let’s examine how a retailer could use to collect, process, and apply customer data to plan marketing campaigns and improve retention.

 Step 1.
 Ingestion: Collecting sales transactions from POS (point-of-sale systems).